pgalbavy/geneos/README.md

 ```

 This example will create a SAN with the name SAN123 connecting, using TLS, to gateway1 and gateway2, using types and attributes as listed.

+Again, you can add authentication options for the downloads using `-u` and `-p`.

 #### Another Initial Environment